 Ergobaby has two main baby carrier product lines: baby carriers and related carrier accessories, sold under both the Ergobaby and Tula brands.
 Ergobaby's baby carrier designs supports a natural, ergonomic ("M" shaped) sitting position for babies, eliminating compression of the spine and hips that can be caused by unsupported suspension.
 The baby carrier also distributes the baby's weight evenly between parents' hips and shoulders, and alleviates physical stress for the parent.
-Both Ergobaby's 3-Position and 4-Position baby carriers have been recognized by the International Hip Dysplasia Institute as being "hip healthy".
+Both Ergobaby's 3-Position and 4-Position baby carriers have been recognized by the International

+Hip Dysplasia Institute as being "hip healthy".
 Additional accessories are provided to complement the baby carriers including the popular Infant Insert.

-Within the Ergobaby Baby Carrier product line, Ergo sells 3-Position and 4-Position baby carriers in a variety of style and color variations and Baby Tula sells 3-Position, Standard, Toddler and Wrap Conversion fashion-oriented baby carriers.
-Baby Carrier sales were approximately \$85.7 million, \$96.0 million and \$84.0 million in the years ended

-December 31, 2018, 2017, and 2016, respectively, and represented approximately 89%, 88% and 81%, of total sales in 2018, 2017, and 2016, respectively.
+Within the Ergobaby Baby Carrier product line, Ergo sells 3-Position and 4-Position baby carriers in a variety of style and color variations and Baby Tula sells 3-Position and 4-Position fashion-oriented baby carriers.
+Baby Carrier sales were approximately \$85.0 million, \$85.7 million and \$96.0 million in the years ended December 31, 2019, 2018, and 2017, respectively, and represented approximately 88%, 89% and 88%, of total sales in 2019, 2018, and 2017, respectively.

 Within the baby carrier accessories category, the Infant Insert is the largest sales component of the accessory category.
-Accessory sales were \$6.7 million, \$8.6 million, and \$10.5 million, in 2018, 2017, and 2016, respectively, and represented approximately 7.0% in 2018, 8.4% in 2017 and 10% in 2016, of total sales.
+Accessory sales were \$5.9 million, \$6.7 million, and \$8.6 million, in 2019, 2018, and 2017, respectively, and represented approximately 6.1% in 2019, 7.0% in 2018 and 8.4% in 2017, of total sales.